Take Five: Covers and adaptations

 "Take Five" is considered a jazz standard and has been covered many times in a variety of genres.
 The first known cover was by Carmen McRae on the 1961 live album Take Five Live, supported by Brubeck, Gene Wright and Morello.
 For the recording, McRae sang lyrics written by Brubeck's wife Iola; these lyrics would later be used for other vocal recordings.

 Jamaican saxophonist Val Bennett covered the song in 1968 in a roots reggae style, in 4/4 time, and retitled "The Russians Are Coming".
 Bennett's version became the theme of British television series The Secret Life of Machines in the late 1980s.
 Al Jarreau recorded an acclaimed scat version of the song for NDR Television in Hamburg, West Germany on October 17, 1975.
 Moe Koffman recorded a cover for his 1996 album Devil’s Brew.
-In 2011, a version by Pakistan's Sachal Studios Orchestra won widespread acclaim and charted highly on American and British jazz charts.
+In 2011, a version by Pakistan's Sachal Studios Orchestra won widespread acclaim and charted highly on American and British jazz charts; Brubeck called it "the most interesting" version of Take Five he has heard.
 Canadian animator Steven Woloshen created the 2003 animated short film Cameras Take Five, which animated an improvised series of abstract lines and figures set to the song.